 Guitar Rig Pro 5 is a powerful and intuitive piece of software, it is truly beneficial for all guitarists.
-Native Instruments Guitar Rig can become quite complex, so in this post, we are going to cover a general overview of Guitar Rig Pro 5 and what is actually is whilst highlighting some of the more important, popular and advanced features.
+Native Instruments Guitar Rig can become quite complex, so in this post, we are going to cover a general overview of Guitar Rig Pro 5 and what it is whilst highlighting some of the more important, popular, and advanced features.
 We’ll also talk about how to record in Guitar Rig 5.

-Guitar Rig 5 is a flexible and powerful guitar amplifier (amp) and cabinet software modelled on real-world hardware.
-The amps and cabinets in Guitar Rig 5 are modelled with a technology Native Instruments calls “Dynamic Tube Response Technology.”
-This type of modelling technology gives the amps and cabinets the feel of the real original hardware they were modelled on.
-Guitar Rig 5 allows us to use presets for fast inspiration, or create personal chains opening up an infinite range of creative possibilities.
+Guitar Rig 5 is a flexible and powerful guitar amplifier (amp) and cabinet software modeled on real-world hardware.
+The amps and cabinets in Guitar Rig 5 are modeled with a technology Native Instruments calls “Dynamic Tube Response Technology.”
+This type of modeling technology gives the amps and cabinets the feel of the real original hardware they were modeled on.
+Guitar Rig 5 player allows us to use presets for fast inspiration, or create personal chains opening up an infinite range of creative possibilities.